-The glare testing permits one to assess the deterioration in vision that occurs with glare.
-Cataract can produce significant scattering of light.
-Hence people with early cataract may have good vision under ideal conditions of testing but the vision may deteriorate rapidly under conditions of glare.
+The glare testing permits one to assess the deterioration in vision that occurs with a glare.
+Cataracts can produce significant scattering of light.
+Hence people with early cataracts may have good vision under ideal conditions of testing but the vision may deteriorate rapidly under conditions of glare.
 This testing enables one to decide on the need or otherwise for cataract surgery.

-This is a very important test that enables one to calculate the desired power of intraocular lens during the cataract surgery.
+This is a very important test that enables one to calculate the desired power of the intraocular lens during cataract surgery.
 This artificial lens implanted in the same location as the natural lens permits one to have good vision without needing to use the thick glasses or contact lenses after cataract surgery.
-The test involves use of ultrasound to measure the length of the eye ball and this information along with Keratometry ( the measurement of the curvature of the cornea) is used to calculate the IOL power by a complicated formula.
+The test involves the use of ultrasound to measure the length of the eyeball and this information along with Keratometry (the measurement of the curvature of the cornea) is used to calculate the IOL power by a complicated formula.

 BLOOD INVESTIGATIONS / BLOOD PRESSURE MONITORING

-The medical history and investigations determines the patients physical suitability for surgery at any given time.
+The medical history and investigations determine the patient’s physical suitability for surgery at any given time.
 General investigations before surgery are those for any other operation.
-Particular care being taken to examine the respiratory system as any post-op coughing might provoke a uveal prolapse.
+Particular care is taken to examine the respiratory system as any post-op coughing might provoke a uveal prolapse.